-The largest inland port in the world, Montreal is also the busiest along the St. Lawrence River, which links the Great Lakes with the Atlantic Ocean.
-Founded in 1642 by French Catholic settlers, today Montreal is the second largest French-speaking city in the world.
-With its cobblestone streets and sidewalk cafes, the city has an undeniable European charm, so it is no wonder it welcomes over 7 million visitors each year.
+The largest inland port in the world, Montreal is also the busiest along the St Lawrence River, which links the Great Lakes and the Atlantic Ocean.
+Founded in 1642 by French Catholic settlers, today Montreal is the second-largest French-speaking city in the world and often referred to as the most European city this side of the pond, with its cobblestone streets and sidewalk cafes.

 How to get to Montreal

-Cruise ships dock at the Iberville Passenger Terminal, which is walking distance from many of Montreal’s main attractions, including the Old Town.
+Cruise ships dock at Old-Montreal’s Iberville Passenger Terminal, which is within walking distance of many of the city’s main attractions, including the Old Town, the Notre-Dame Basilica and the Pointe-a-Calliere Museum.
 Taxis are also readily available at the port.

 One Day in Montreal

-French is the official language in Montreal, but many locals speak English as well.
-The currency is the Canadian dollar and ATMs are widely available.
-The port itself has a few attractions, including an IMAX theater and a clock tower you can climb for nice views of the area.
+French is the official language in Montreal, but most locals speak English as well.
+The currency is the Canadian dollar, and ATMs are widely available.
+Seeing as the port is located in Old-Montreal, there is no shortage of things to see and do while remaining close to the ship.